800-611-7302

 You now have made the decision or realized that it is time to hang up the uniform.
 You are attending the transitioning classes, and everything seems to be going great.
 Now is the time to ask yourself, “where do I want to call home”?
 This is a HUGE question that only you can answer.
 I have worked with thousands of transitioning veterans, and I always ask them where is home going to be?
 There is no wrong answer to this question, but I want to explain where I am going with this.
 Let’s say you want to move back home, and you come from a very small town.
 Do you think there are a lot of opportunities with all your experience gained in the military?
 If there is, great!
 But the point I am making is to ask yourself for the right opportunity would you consider a different state?
 This is a question only you can answer.
 Remember, the bigger the city, the more opportunities available as well as being open for earning the perfect opportunity.

 Last year I was working with a transitioning person that had his heart set on going back home.
-Family and friends were excited, and he was jacked up about being home.
+Family and friends were excited, and he was exceptionally excited about being home.
 Several months went by and one day my phone rang.
-When I recognized the voice the first words where are you ok?
+When I recognized the number the first words where are you ok?
 He proceeded to tell me how he was struggling to make ends meet and he needed help.
 We went through the entire opportunity that he was faced with.
 I explained about an opportunity not far from his home that they could visit daily if needed but the pay, benefits, and bonus for joining a great team would help.
 Everything was set up for the interview, which he did great.
 About a week later the offer came across and he took it.
-The difference in this was about 20k a year along with benefits compared to being back home.
+The difference in this was about 40k a year along with benefits compared to being back home.
 As veterans we all traveled to new places.
 Sometimes change is good!

 Being open to any opportunity will allow you to weigh options.
 Example: If you want to move back to Texas because home is San Antonio, then look at the entire state.
 If you are from Florida and want to move back home then look at Alabama, Florida, and Georgia.